-- Patricia and Lawrence Rychjohn Family Fund – Supports individuals and organizations undertaking innovative programs for the benefit of those affected by mental illness and addictions in our community and beyond.
+- Patricia and Lawrence Rychjohn Family Fund – Supports innovative programs for the benefit of those affected by mental illness and addictions in our community and beyond.

 - University of Saskatchewan Academic Psychiatrists Fund – Supports psychiatric research and post-graduate psychiatric training.

-The Donna and Tony Dagnone Endowment – Supports the Royal University Hospital Inspiration Award, recognizing staff members, physicians and volunteers whose actions serve to inspire others at Royal University Hospital.
+The Donna and Tony Dagnone Endowment – Supports the Royal University Hospital Inspiration Award, recognizing a staff member, physician or volunteer whose leadership serves to inspire others at Royal University Hospital.